efwoods/Tutorials/README.md

 # Tutorials
 These are the IBM Watson Tutorials.
-You Will find your assignments below:
+You will find your assignments below:
 ## Assignment 1:
    [Visual Recognition](https://github.com/efwoods/Tutorials/Watson-Visual-Recognition-GUI.md)
 ## Assignment 2: